Uiuran/Notas/vim_tricks.md

 Shift + i to go into insert mode in column mode.
 Type in the text you want to enter.
 Dont be discouraged by the fact that only the first row is changed.
 Esc to apply your change (or alternately Ctrl+c)

+# Using cells and ipython

+Running byobu or screen+tmux in your terminal, the vim will attemp to pass the cell code to the ipython console Use  # %%  to delimite the cell